dragome/dragome-sdk/doc/article1.md

-# Creating a single entity CRUD grid with Dragome SDK
+# Creating entity CRUD grid with Dragome SDK

 ##What is Dragome?